sassoftware/virk/playbooks/pre-install-playbook/README.md

-# SAS Viya Infrastructure Resource Kit (VIRK) - Pre-Install Playbook
+# SAS Viya Infrastructure Resource Kit (VIRK) - Pre-installation Playbook

 ## Introduction
 This playbook verifies and optionally performs many of the tasks that are required to prepare the environment for a typical SAS Viya deployment.